Open-Source-Contributors/Lets-Code-C/Guide/ParticipationGuide.md

 ## Step 1: Click on the Given Link

-Click on the link provided to access the bootcamp repository.
+Click on the link provided.

 ## Step 2: Generate Your Repo